Dr. Luke: Career

 In 2010, he was named both the Number One Hot 100 Songwriter of the Year and Number One Producer of the Year by Billboard.
 At the start of 2011, Advertising Age called Gottwald "the year's most successful producer and songwriter in terms of chart longevity."

 In 2011 Gottwald co-executive produced Britney Spears' seventh studio album Femme Fatale alongside Max Martin.

 On the week ending March 3, 2012, Gottwald's co-production for Katy Perry's "Part of Me" became the 20th song to debut atop the Billboard Hot 100.
 He also produced Perry's single "Wide Awake", which peaked at number 2 on the Billboard Hot 100, whilst topping the US Pop Songs chart.

 In October 2014, Kesha filed a lawsuit against Gottwald, claiming sexual assault and battery, sexual harassment, gender violence, civil harassment, violation of California's laws against unfair business practices, infliction of emotional distress (both intentional and negligent), and negligent retention and supervision.
 Gottwald responded by filing a countersuit alleging that Kesha's lawsuit was an attempt by Kesha, her mother, and her new management firm to extort him into releasing her from her contract.
 In June 2023, one month before the case was scheduled for trial, Kesha and Gottwald released a joint statement saying the case had reached a settlement.
-Both parties wished each other well, although Gottwald still denied the allegations while Kesha continued to say she could not remember everything that night.
+Both parties wished each other well, although Gottwald still denied the allegations while Kesha continued to say she could not remember everything of that night.

 After the lawsuit, Gottwald has maintained a low public profile.
 As of April 2017, he was no longer listed on the official Sony Music website and later that month it was announced that he was no longer the CEO of Kemosabe Records.
 That same year, Gottwald adopted the pseudonym Made in China.
 He has since produced songs for artists such as Trey Songz, Ne-Yo, and Big Boi.
 In 2017, Gottwald began songwriting and producing for German singer-songwriter Kim Petras.
 He also produced five songs on Doja Cat's second album Hot Pink (2019), including its number one single "Say So".

 In 2021, Gottwald launched Amigo Records as an imprint of Republic Records.
 Its roster includes Petras, Big Boss Vette, and Joy Oladokun.
 The same year, he wrote and produced "Big Energy" by Latto which won Song of the Year at the 2022 BET Hip Hop Awards.
 In 2022, he produced the number one song "Super Freaky Girl" by Nicki Minaj.
 In 2023, he collaborated with Doja Cat and others.
 He won the ASCAP Pop Music Award for Songwriter of the Year in May.